Economics

 Entrance Examination

 The entrance exam contains no Economics!
 It consists of two parts.
-Part one contains some current affairs questions: multiple choice questions to test logic and thinking and some graph / data analysis questions.
-Part two is an essay designed to test a pupil’s ability to develop an argument, for example ‘Should you be able to sell your kidney?’.
+Part one contains multiple choice questions to test logic and thinking and some graph / data analysis questions.
+Part two is an essay designed to test a pupil’s ability to develop an argument.
+A short extract from a magazine or a news article is given to help candidates formulate a response.

 Overseas Candidates